kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Why the SIP requests are replied with "483 Too Many Hops" or "513 Message Too Large"?

-:page_with_curl: In both cases, the reason is probably an error in request routing script which caused an infinite loop.
+📃 In both cases, the reason is probably an error in request routing script which caused an infinite loop.

 You can easily verify whether this happens by watching SIP traffic on